anthemion-org/ogle-web/README.md

 Roots representing boolean values typically begin with `Ck`.
 This provides a consistent replacement for the `is` and `has` prefixes that some developers use for boolean identifiers.

 When a function returns a boolean, the `Ck` root honors the rule that noun names tell the reader _what_ is being returned — specifically, a ‘check’ of some sort.
 This avoids many ambiguities.
 Consider a method named `uReady`.
 Does this method tell us _whether_ the instance is ready, or does it cause the instance to _become_ ready?
-If the method were answering a ‘yes/no’ question, it would be called `uCkReady`, so the verb usage must be intended.
-Distinguishing ‘noun’ functions from ‘verb’ functions makes both names more meaningful, and it allows `uReady` and `uCkReady` to be defined in the same instance without a name collision.
+In this case, if the method were answering a ‘yes/no’ question, it would be called `uCkReady`, so the verb usage must be intended.
+Distinguishing ‘noun’ functions from ‘verb’ functions makes both names more meaningful, and it allows `uReady` and `uCkReady` to be defined in the same instance without colliding.

 English being what it is, ambiguities can yet arise.
 For instance, is ‘Cache’ a noun or a verb?
 When read as a noun, `uCache` perhaps returns a caching object.
 When read as a verb, the same function caches some unspecified value.
 It might help to suffix standalone verbs with an underscore (continuing the ‘verb/underscore/object’ pattern described earlier) but I have never tried that.
 Most ambiguities are solved by the verb/noun distinction, but this is something to watch for, and sometimes I chose different names to avoid it.